-6. Connect one end of an Ethernet cable to the WAN port of the Router and the other to a live Ethernet port;
+- 11. Tighten the rotating heads to secure the antennas in proper position; - 12.
+Connect one end of an Ethernet cable to the WAN port of the Router and the other to a live Ethernet port;

-7. Connect one end of another Ethernet cable to a LAN port of the Router and the other to a host computer or client device depending on your use;;
+- Skip this step if you choose wireless network connection. - 13.
+Connect one end of another Ethernet cable to a LAN port of the Router and the other to a host computer or client device depending on your use;

-- Skip the Ethernet connection steps if you choose wireless network connection. - 8.
-Connect the terminal end of the female DC power connector to the power terminal of the Router and the round end to the adapter;
+14. Connect the terminal end of the DC power connector to the power terminal of the Router and the round end to the adapter;